Hanson Lysterfield Quarry

-Earth Resources Regulation inspectors have attended the quarry several times during mid 2020 to address concerns raised by the community, notably truck movements and blasting vibration.
-Hanson was directed to stop truck movements occurring outside of approved operating hours and is complying with this requirement.
+Earth Resources Regulation inspectors have attended the quarry several times in mid-2020 to address concerns raised by the community, notably truck movements and blasting noise and vibration.
+Hanson was directed to stop truck movements occurring outside of approved operating hours and complied with this requirement.

+Blasting is sometimes a necessary part of quarry operations.
 Hanson Lysterfield conducts blasting as part of its regular operations.
-Blasting is usually conducted one day per week and local residents can sign up for text message alerts by contacting the quarry directly.
+Blasting is usually conducted once or twice a week and local residents can sign up for text message alerts for blasting events by contacting the quarry.

-Recommended distance from the activity boundary of a quarry where blasting takes place and the nearest sensitive land use, including residences, are outlined in EPA guidelines 1518.
-These guidelines recommend a 500m buffer.
+These guidelines recommend a buffer of at least 500 m.
 If a quarry wishes to operate within the buffer, they must adequately demonstrate that all risks are appropriately managed.
 In the case of Hanson, the extraction operation is separated from the residences by a prominent range of hills.

 Major changes to a work plan, such as an expansion to a site, generally requires a planning permit to be approved by the local council or in some cases, the Minister for Planning.
 The community has an opportunity to express their views in relation to the application as part of this process.